About Mr. Mick, about CLASSICS the Small Luxury.

 - They are delicately made with stars and heart ornaments, and I thought that this was what they were for.
 They can be folded, can't they?

 MIC Yes, yes.
 The lanterns can be folded.
 I think it's the same as saying a handkerchief is a square.
 I've been thinking for a while that brands should be more concerned with squares, and everything should be surrounded by squares, even the office table is a square, the glasses are a square...
-Classics people need everything to be square.
+CLASSICS the Small Luxury people need everything to be square.

 - You once told me that I should make my business cards square, didn't you?